Last updated: March 23, 2022

 Pulpit Rock near Blackheath in the Blue Mountains is a large cliff edge with three lookout points spread across different levels.
 The lookouts are connected via a path with several sets of stairs.

 An unsealed road and a short walking track will get you to the Pulpit Rock Lookout, offering panoramic views of the Grose Valley and surroundings.

 How to Get There

 The Pulpit Rock Lookout is located near Blackheath in the Blue Mountains.
 From the Great Western Highway, turn into Hat Hill Road and follow the signs to the lookout.

-Keep in mind that the last stretch is a dirt road with a few challenging bumps, but it can easily be conquered with a regular 2WD vehicle.
+Keep in mind that the last stretch is an unsealed road with a few challenging bumps, but it can easily be conquered with a regular 2WD vehicle.

 There is a small car park at the end of the road, but it does fill up quickly on busy days.
 From the car park it’s an easy 15 mins walk to the lookout.